-We do not pay any employees, other than second year apprentices over the age of 25 years at the National Living Wage level.
-The National Living Wage is £8.72 per hour, from April 2020.
+We do not pay any employees, other than apprentices over the age of 23 years at the National Living Wage level.
+Those apprentices aged under 23 years, are paid at the relevant National Minimum Wage level.
+The National Living Wage is £8.91 per hour, from April 2021.